sam-falvo/remex/README.md

 * Minimum inter-frame gap.
 * Is the Kestrel the master, or is the device the master?
 * Is the payload 5-bits, 8-bits, 11-bits, 14-bits, 16-bits, 20-bits, or something else all-together?
 Not all SPI devices are based on octets!
+* Is the slave a mode-0, mode-1, mode-2, or mode-3 device?

 When interfacing to an MCU,
 you'll often have limited SPI resources.